SagarM21/Ticketing/Readme.md

 # Kubectl commands
 - kubectl get pods (get all the pods running)
 - kubectl delete pod POD_NAME (delete the pod)

+#Publish pkg on npm
+- npm publish --access public (--access public is used when you are using free account on npm)